kylrth/kylrth.github.io/content/post/québec/index.md

 If my wife had wanted a work visa, she would have applied for the CAQ and submitted her Canadian work permit application with mine.
 My wife and daughter did not need to apply for any visa beforehand, because they qualified as "reuniting with family".
 I'll explain more about that in the next section.

+UPDATE: We now wish that we had applied for my wife to get a work visa, because being here on just an extended visitor permit means she doesn't have a Social Insurance Number (SIN), can't put her name on a Canadian bank account, doesn't get any credit history in Canada, and can't sign up for the Communauto car share service.
+On top of that, her status as an extended visitor complicates things everywhere we have to prove Canadian immigration status.
+For example, we're not sure whether she'll be able to take the free French courses that are sponsored by the Québec government for immigrants.
+And then there's the obvious fact that having a work permit would give her the flexibility to find a job if she wanted.

 ## crossing the border

 We looked into other ways to get our stuff to Montréal, but shipping a small container was >$5000 and even a U-Haul was going to cost ~$3000.
 We decided to buy a cargo carrier for the car instead, and we managed to fit everything except large items (desks, sofas, chairs).
 Then we could use the money we saved on shipping to buy new stuff here.